Skip to main content

 The Missing Blue Diamond: The dispute involved a 6.43-carat Fancy Intense Blue diamond allegedly consigned to Lugano by N.B.S.
 Diamonds Inc. (operating as Scarselli Diamonds).
 NBS claimed the diamond was missing and demanded either exclusion from the sale or segregation of proceeds equivalent to the diamond's value.
 The dispute highlighted inventory control issues alleged in the case.

 Landlord Objections: Multiple Irvine Company entities, landlords at the Fashion Island flagship location, initially objected to the sale terms, citing insufficient due diligence time and inadequate assurance of future lease performance under Section 365(b)(3)'s shopping center protections.
-These objections were resolved by December 20, 2025.
+Those disputes did not end with the sale order.
+On March 4, 2026, the court approved the Irvine stipulation order allowing a draw on an expiring standby letter of credit while preserving the debtors' rights pending a later assumption-or-rejection decision on the leases.

 Store Closures and Lease Rejections.